 The Colt double-action lock-work design of 1889, which was based on the Schmidt-Galand lock of 1878, received incremental improvements which resulted in the 1905 Colt Police Positive design with a safety mechanism that prevented the hammer from striking a cartridge unless the trigger was held all the way to the rear.
 This fundamental design dating to 1878 was still in use by Colt’s when Nonte penned his article in 1976.

-Smith & Wesson came out with their first Hand Ejector model in 1896, which was improved in 1905 by the addition of a rebound slide with a shoulder on top and a hammer with a small shoulder on the bottom.
+Smith & Wesson came out with their first Hand Ejector model in 1896, which was improved in 1905 by the addition of a rebound slide with a shoulder on top, and a hammer with a small shoulder on the bottom.
 The two shoulders prevent the hammer from resting on the firing pin.
 In 1915 a hammer block was added.
-Minor improvements have been made since, including coil springs, a redesigned hammer block, and a shortened hammer throw, but the company is still using its essential 1905 design in 2018.
+Incremental improvements have been made since, but the company is still using its fundamental 1905 design in 2018.

 When Nonte was writing in 1976 the High Standard patents were not available for study.
 What Nonte could not tell us is that Dick Baker was careful to reference 19th century patents for a segmented gear double-action mechanism and an eccentric pivot for hammers, so he too was essentially improving on existing designs.

 Externally, the only difference between the Crusader and any other revolver is the shape and function of the cylinder release.
 My first thought was that it should push down to release the cylinder, but instead it pushes up.
 I still haven’t become accustomed to this.
 The design of the ejector rod housing is intended to allow the shooter to grasp the end of the ejector rod and pull it forward to release the cylinder, but I find this quite difficult to do.
 Maybe my fingers are too fat.